Geoff-Roodt/angular-redux/README.md

 # angular-redux
 A simplified, self-written version of Redux (core concepts)
+The comments for this project will be found in the Chat App

 ---